 In most cases, road accidents are handled by the negligent driver's insurance company.
 The insurer generally pays for vehicle repairs and pays compensation for any injuries sustained.

-Each year, a percentage of every motor insurance policy issued in the UK goes into the fund.
+Each year, a percentage of every motor insurance policy issued in the UK goes into the MIB fund.

 - reporting the incident to the police as soon as possible

-- noting the make, model, registration and colour of the other driver's vehicle
+- noting the make, model, registration, and colour of the other driver's vehicle

 - noting the extent of any damage to the other vehicle